jessicabat/market-foundry/README.md

 4. **MiniCPM**
 5. **DeepSeek-R1**

-> **Note:** OneKE’s own model does *not* support triple extraction, so we did not include it in the list of supported models for our use case.
+> **Note:** OneKE's own model does *not* support triple extraction, so we did not include it in the list of supported models for our use case.
 However, you can still use it for other tasks OneKE supports, such as Named Entity Recognition (NER), Relation Extraction (RE), and Event Extraction (EE).

 In `src/utils/extraction_config.yaml`, you can specify any Hugging Face model from the supported categories listed above.
 Update the `category` and `model_name_or_path` fields in the `model` section of the configuration.
 If you choose an API-based model (e.g., LocalServer, OpenAI, DeepSeek), include the necessary authentication credentials (e.g., API key) and base URL if applicable.

-### Example Model Configuration Using LocalServer
+#### Example Model Configuration Using LocalServer

 ```yaml
 model: